sularaperera/7.Personal-Finance-Dashboard-Python/ReadMe.md

 ### Categorization Hierarchies:

 - A higher-level categorization called 'Category' is assigned based on 'Sub Category' assignments.
-- Categories are grouped into broader groups like 'Earnings', 'Transport', 'Living Expenses', etc.
+- Categories are grouped into broader groups like 'Income', 'Transport', 'Living Expenses', etc.
 - Similar to the subcategory categorization, np.where is used for category assignments.

+## 5. Data Presentation
+#### Exporting to Presentation Data
+The transformed and categorized data is exported to the 3.Presentation-Gold folder.
+The final_df_processed DataFrame is exported to a CSV file named Master_File.csv.
+This file contains cleaned, formatted, and categorized transaction data, ready for analysis and presentation.

+## 6. Conclusion
+This Python project demonstrates an effective approach to handling banking transaction data without direct access to bank APIs.
+The process involves downloading CSV files, transforming data using Pandas, and categorizing transactions based on descriptions.
+The well-structured folder organization ensures data separation and ease of management throughout the transformation pipeline.
+The resulting categorized data is presented in a master CSV file, facilitating further analysis and reporting.
+While manual CSV downloading is currently employed, the project's modular structure allows for seamless integration of bank APIs in the future.

 ### Exporting Processed Data: